coderrony/coderrony/README.md

-<h1 align="center">Hi 👋, I'm Rony Das</h1>
+<h1 align="center">Hi 👋, There</h1>
-<h3 align="center">hi there, I am rony das I love to explore technology and skrill.
-I always try to update with technology . recently I work on an AI project and I enjoy it a lot, the AI is really amazing.</h3>
+<h3 align="center">Hi There, I am Rony Das I Love to Explore Technology and Skrill.
+I Always Try to Update With Technology.
+Recently I Work on an AI Project and I Enjoy It a Lot</h3>
 - 🔭 I’m currently Learning on **Machine Learning**

 - 🌱 I’m currently learning **Python Libraries that are used in Machine Learning**

-- 💬 Ask me about **AI, ML Or Data Science**
+- 💬 Ask me about **AI, ML Or WEB**

 - 📫 How to reach me **coderronydas@gmail.com**